JAIABRIEL/musescore-nopopup/README.md

 ## Description

 Hide "Please rate this score" popup on MuseScore.com which appears on every sheet when scrolled to the end.
+I wasn't able to remove the review popup which appears when closing the download dialog but I highly recommend [musescore-downloader](https://github.com/Xmader/musescore-downloader) by [Xmader](https://github.com/Xmader), so the default options are overwritten anyway.

 ## Install